UN Department of Global Communications

 Evaluation Function

-Located in the Office of the Under-Secretary-General (OUSG) of DPI, ECRU is responsible for conducting programme evaluation aimed at learning about and improving the effectiveness and impact of DPI products and services ECRU also provides technical support to programme managers in conducting their self-assessments.
+Located in the Office of the Under-Secretary-General (OUSG) of DGC, ECRU is responsible for conducting programme evaluation aimed at learning about and improving the effectiveness and impact of DPI products and services ECRU also provides technical support to programme managers in conducting their self-assessments.
 The Unit's other responsibilities include serving as the Department's focal point for tracking DPI's performance based on measures set out in various Secretariat management and accountability reports, systems and tool.

-DPI's evaluation policy was first established in 1984 as an internal document, and is currently being reviewed and updated in accordance with ECRU's original mandate, the Secretary-General's Bulletin on planning, monitoring and evaluation, and UNEG Norms and Standards.
+DGC's evaluation policy was first established in 1984 as an internal document, and is currently being reviewed and updated in accordance with ECRU's original mandate, the Secretary-General's Bulletin on planning, monitoring and evaluation, and UNEG Norms and Standards.

 Promoting a culture of evaluation in-house